-20. To vote by absentee ballot, voters must first request a ballot by filling out an application form or submitting a write-in request.
+- 25. Absentee voting in Arkansas is primarily governed by Title 7, Chapter 5, Sections 401-419 of the Arkansas Code and the Arkansas Constitution. - 26.
+Other than voters who are overseas or in the military, absentee voting in Arkansas is limited to voters who either will be unavoidably absent from their voting place on the day of the election, or will be unable to attend the polls on Election Day because of illness or physical disability.
 Ark.
+Code Ann. § 7-5-402, § 7-5-406. - application form or submitting a write-in request.
+Ark.
 Code Ann. § 7-5-404(a)(3).
 The application form must include the voter's signature attesting to the correctness of the information provided on the form, the voter's address and date of birth, and a sworn statement that the voter is registered to vote and is the person who seeks to vote by absentee ballot.
 Ark.
 Code §§ 7-5-405(a)(2)(G), 405(a)(3)(A).
 The application form may be submitted either in person at the office of the county clerk until the close of business on the day prior to the election or by mail so long as the county clerk receives the form no later than seven days before the election.
 Ark.
 Code § 7-5-404(a)(3)(A).
 Voters may also submit a write-in request either by sending a letter or postcard, or by "electronic means that shall contain the voter's signature and other information sufficient for acceptance in lieu of the application form."
 Ark.
 Code Ann. § 7-5-404(a)(3)(B)(i)-(ii).
 The applicant must sign the write-in request, and the request must be received no later than seven days before the election.
 Ark.
-Code Ann. § 7-5-404(a)(3)(B)(i)-(ii).
+Code Ann. § 7-5-404(a)(3)(B).